 Moderator: Chris Wallace, host of Fox News Sunday

 Format: The debate will consist of six 15-minute segments, each beginning with a question posed by the moderator.
 Each candidate gets two minutes to answer the question.
 The moderator will then use the remaining time “for a deeper discussion of the topic,” according to the Commission on Presidential Debates.
-The topic of each segment will be announced prior to the debate.

 Second debate: Thursday, Oct.
 15 at 9 p.m.